PierrickPochelu/word_tree_label/README.md

  </table>
 </p>

-<b> We can observe super-classes are better described when we add their sub-classes information. </b>
+<b> We can observe super-classes are better described when we add their sub-classes information in the learning process. </b>

 <h2> References </h2>